How to Make Green Home Improvements that add value to Your Home

 6. Instead of replacing try refacing

 Thousands of kitchen remodels take place each day throughout the United States.
 T he unfortunate truth is that most of them rip out the existing Kitchen cabinets and purchase new ones.
 T here is a much more eco-friendly and equally important less expensive way to do your kitchen cabinets.
+It is called refacing for repainting.
+Refacing can be done yourself but most of the time the best choice is using professional.

 Introducing green home improvements is a step in the right direction.
 It allows you to increase the value of your home while also making it more eco-friendly.
 It’s something every homeowner should strive for when renovating their home.